Salas Okechukwu

-Salas Obasi Okechukwu (born 15 May 1989) is a Nigerian professional footballer who currently plays as a winger for Bulgarian Third league club Levski Chepintsi.
+Salas Obasi Okechukwu (born 15 May 1989) is a Nigerian professional footballer who plays as a winger for Bulgarian Third league club Levski Chepintsi.

 Career

 In February 2008 Okechukwu joined Bulgarian third division side Chepinets Velingrad.

-On 23 October 2010 Okechukwu joined Oborishte Panagyurishte in fourth division.
-On 18 June 2011 he scored goal and provided assist in the play-off for promotion to the Bulgarian V AFG, which helped Oborishte to a 4-0 victory over Rilski Sportist Samokov.
+On 23 October 2010, Okechukwu joined Oborishte Panagyurishte in fourth division.
+On 18 June 2011, he scored a goal and provided assist in the play-off for promotion to the Bulgarian V AFG, which helped Oborishte to a 4–0 victory over Rilski Sportist Samokov.

 After visiting Minyor Pernik on trial in June 2011, he signed his first professional contract with the club on 22 July.
 Okechukwu made his A PFG debut on 6 August in a 1–0 home win over Vidima-Rakovski, coming on as a substitute for Farès Brahimi.

 In February 2018, Okechukwu was loaned from Tsarsko Selo to Bulgarian Second League rivals Strumska Slava.
 He returned to his parent club at the end of the season.